MailiTruong/RayMarching/README.md

 # Droppy - Interactive Weather Visualization

 Droppy is an interactive weather visualization tool that displays dynamic weather data along with visual elements such as snow, rain and the position of the sun based on time, using WebGL and shaders.
 It allows users to input a location URL, fetch weather data, and view it with real-time rendering on a 3D canvas, if it's daytime, raining, having a bright blue sky and so on.
+For the moment I can only do the research using URLs from this website [The Weather Channel](https://weather.com/) but the goal will be to be able to use an API so that the user doesn't have to copy the URL himself.

 ## Features